mandelsoft/kubelink/README.md

 Newer versions of *Gardener* provide this option out of the box.

+In the node mode potentially there are further problems with the overlay network, therefore only a single mesh is supported and the mesh service feature is disabled.

 ## Implementation

 The two used controllers are bundled into one controller manager (`kubelink`)